allartprotocol/unity-solana-wallet/README.md

      webSocketService.StartConnection(GetWebsocketConnectionURL(clientSource));
  }
 ```
-### To respond to websocket events we use WebSocket actions that we call in OnMessage function :
+### On Message
  ```C#
  private void OnMessage(object sender, MessageEventArgs e)
 ```
+- To respond to websocket events we use WebSocket actions that we call in OnMessage function
 - Depending on the SubscriptionTypeReference, we deserialize the message into a model.
 - Invoke WebSocketAction
 - Then subscribe the desired functionality to the action